vemonet/rdflib-endpoint/README.md

 ## 🧑‍🏫 How it works

-The user defines and registers custom SPARQL functions using Python, and/or populate the RDFLib Graph, then the endpoint is started with `uvicorn`.
+The user defines and registers custom SPARQL functions using Python, and/or populate the RDFLib Graph, then the endpoint is started using `uvicorn`.

 The deployed SPARQL endpoint can be used as a `SERVICE` in a federated SPARQL query from regular triplestores SPARQL endpoints.
 Tested on OpenLink Virtuoso (Jena based) and Ontotext GraphDB (rdf4j based).
 The endpoint is CORS enabled by default.

 `rdflib-endpoint` can also be used directly from the terminal to quickly serve a RDF file as a SPARQL endpoint.

-Built with [RDFLib](https://github.com/RDFLib/rdflib) and [FastAPI](https://fastapi.tiangolo.com/).
+It has been built with [RDFLib](https://github.com/RDFLib/rdflib) and [FastAPI](https://fastapi.tiangolo.com/).
 Tested for Python 3.7, 3.8 and 3.9

 ## 📥 Install the package